smk762/notary_docker_3p/README.md

 ```bash
 sudo ln -s /home/$USER/komodo/src/komodo_3p-cli /usr/local/bin/komodo_3p-cli
 ```
-After building the 3P docker images, the cli binaries for the other 3P coins will be located in the `~/cli-binaries/` folder, so we can create symbolic links for them as well:
+After building the 3P docker images, the cli binaries for the other 3P coins will be located in their `conf` folders, so we can create symbolic links for them as well:
 ```bash
 # AYA
 sudo ln -s /home/$USER/.aryacoin/aryacoin-cli /usr/local/bin/aryacoin-cli